USRSE/usrse.github.io/_posts/newsletters/2024-04-25-newsletter.md

 <a name="events"></a>
 # **Interesting Events and Opportunities**

+## Center for Open-Source Research Software Stewardship and Advancement (CORSA)

+The [DOE-funded CORSA project](https://github.com/corsa-center/oss-documents/blob/main/README.md) has been collecting guidance, documents, examples, templates for open-source software projects, such as on governance, roadmaps, contributing, code of conduct, DEI, licenses, etc. Please feel free to add additional items, as PRs or new issues.

 ## Survey on Generative AI for Scientific Software Development

 Dr. Elle O'Brien at the University of Michigan will be [conducting studies](https://docs.google.com/forms/d/e/1FAIpQLSc1_p82Rglu6r4cTIvms823SuCvb81ygWBBRWvhdLP6eyV4nQ/viewform) about how scientists are using generative AI tools as part of their scientific software development.